svengerhardt/modktx/docs/postprocessors.md

 ### Purpose

 `PlaceholderPostProcessor` replaces placeholders in the format `{{key}}` with the matching value from a provided map.
 Supported keys may include letters, numbers, dots (`.`), dashes (`-`), underscores (`_`), and at signs (`@`).

+Placeholders are evaluated after all content components have completed execution.

 ### Configuration